 - Watermelon contains lycopene, an antioxidant and anti-inflammatory compound that fights several diseases.
 It can help lower cholesterol and blood pressure, making watermelon a heart-healthy fruit.
 It can also help aid against oxidative damage and inflammation.
 This plays a role in eye health and prevents age-related macular degeneration.

 Looking for a fresh and healthy recipe?
-Check out this Crisp and Fresh Watermelon Salad!
+Check out this Crisp and Sweet Watermelon Salad!